 The schematic diagram of a buzzer output is shown in Figure 2.5.
+Here, instead of indicating a specific output pin, we usse the notation Dx for the pin, signifying that any pin that can support digital I/O can be used.
 When the digital output is HIGH, the buzzer makes sound, and when the digital output is LOW, the buzzer is silent.